GCU-GenCyber/GenCyber-Camp-24/Lockheed Martin Cyber Killchain/readme.md

-# Lockheed Martin Cyber Killchain
+# Lockheed Martin Cyber Kill Chain

 The Lockheed Cyber Kill Chain is a methodology used to understand the steps of a cyber attack.
 It was developed by Lockheed Martin, a leading aerospace and defense company, and has been widely adopted as a framework for analyzing cyber threats.